-- Tenzin Wangyal Rinpoche gives in-depth information about the sleep yoga practice in his book The Tibetan Yogas of Dream and Sleep (Snow Lion, 1998), available for online purchase from Ligmincha Institute's Bookstore & Tibet Shop >
+- Tenzin Wangyal Rinpoche gives in-depth information about the sleep yoga practice in his book The Tibetan Yogas of Dream and Sleep (Snow Lion, 1998), available for online purchase from Ligmincha International's Bookstore & Tibet Shop >

 - Additional supports for the sleep yoga practice >

 - Comments from participants at a recent sleep yoga retreat >